 Before you begin to assemble pictures, make a video, or write your family’s story, do your research about the types of adoption profiles that can be created.
 Adoption agencies, such as The Gladney Center For Adoption, have dozens of profiles online for anyone to view.
 For example, if you have a strong faith that is guiding your choice to want to adopt, look at how different families have incorporated this into their message.
 This is a very common reason why people choose to adopt, meaning that there are many good examples out there of this type of profile.

-Doing your research prior to writing your profile will also help you to see things that are already stated on the adoption profile website.
-Gladney Center for Adoption lists some of the steps in their “screening process” that families have to complete prior to posting their profile:
+Doing your research before writing your profile will also help you to see things that are already stated on the adoption profile website.
+Gladney Center for Adoption lists some of the steps in their “screening process” that families have to complete before posting their profile:

 – Completing an extensive interview process